Best AI Coding Tools and Agents (2026): Complete Comparison

 The Parallel Powerhouse

-Superset + Claude Code + Codex CLI
+Superset + Claude Code + Codex

-Cursor or Windsurf
+Cursor or Capy

-The Budget Stack
+The Open Stack

 Superset + OpenCode + Aider

-Devin + GitHub Copilot
+Devin + Copilot

 Frequently Asked Questions